Alpel99/skyrama/README.md

 ### Settings
 #### Auto Login
 * Username and password for auto login
-    * You can also login yourself on the website, might have to wait for the bot to click the cookie accept
+    * You can also log in yourself on the website, might have to wait for the bot to click the cookie accept

 #### General
-* Starting the bot without auto login, will check for skyrama url anyways
+* Starting the bot without auto login, will check for skyrama url anyway
 * Time to wait for closing ads/popups & zooming out
 * Delay between each task (pack, fuel etc.) from the bot in 10 ms steps